-For those living in Miracle Village, reentering society is extremely difficult.
-They are publicly defined by their mistakes, stripped of emotional acceptance, and living in shared quarters of mutual sufferance.
-For many of them, this will be the rest of their life, living in a state of perpetual punishment.
+For those living in Miracle Village, re-entering society is extremely difficult.
+They are publicly defined by their mistakes, stripped of emotional acceptance and living in shared quarters of mutual sufferance.
+For many of them this will be the rest of their life, living in a state of perpetual punishment.

 Valiente began with regular visits to Miracle Village and eventually came to spend five weeks living there.
 In December, she returned for six weeks to document its residents.
 What she found was a tranquil community and strong relationships forged through isolation from the rest of the world.
-Valiente gained the community's trust and, through her candid portraits, conveys how the most ostracized people in Western society live.
+Valiente gained the community's trust and, through her candid portraits, conveys how the most ostracised people in Western society live.

 Sofia Valiente: It was a delicate process.
 I had no idea what to expect and assumed the worst.
-Anytime a sex offender is mentioned in the news there is that general fear.
-But after speaking with some of the residents, I saw that they weren't monsters.
+Any time a sex offender is mentioned in the news there is that general fear.
+But, after speaking with some of the residents, I saw that they weren't monsters.
 They weren't different from you and I, which compelled me to make the work.

 I knew there were cases that could potentially be serious, so I always had an open mind when approaching each individual.
 I soon found out that they were more afraid of being with me alone than I was with them, though.

 How did you get access to Miracle Village?

 A friend of mine who works at the local newspaper in the town where Miracle Village is told me about the community.
 I was overcome with curiosity and, one day, just decided to drive there.
 I came to them with the idea of doing the project and asked each person one by one.
 They almost always said yes.